uhh-lt/kaldi-tuda-de/README.md

 ## News

+6 April 2021
+- We have added const arpa language models for rescoring (trained on 100 million sentences).
+These did reduce error rates further, out best result on tuda-de test is 11.85% WER now.

 2 July 2020
 - We have added two new pretrained models: tuda_swc_mailabs_cv_voc683k and tuda_swc_mailabs_cv_voc683k_smaller_fst, both trained on 1000h of speech data and with our new LM.
 - The new model has a 13% lower WER on tuda-test.
 It also contains many more new and uptodate words and a better phoneme lexicon.
 See [pretrained models](#pretrained-models) for more details and download links.